Skip to content

 B.Engr., Andalas University, Indonesia (2012)

-Dissertation: Immersive Virtual Reality Prototype for Evaluating 4D CAD Model
+Dissertation: Immersive Virtual Reality Prototype for Evaluating 4D CAD Model.
+Chair: Carrie Sturts Dossick.

 Currently: Assistant Professor, Technology and Construction Management, Missouri State University